Bye Bye Mr. Mug

 "Bye Bye Mr. Mug" is the debut single by Japanese rock band the Brilliant Green.
-It was released by Sony Music Records on September 21, 1997, and re-released by Defstar Records on October 1, 2000.
+It was released by Sony Music Records on September 21, 1997, and reissued by Defstar Records on October 1, 2000.
+It peaked at #69 on the Oricon Singles Chart.
+Saru Shibai, a Japanese television drama that aired on Fuji Television in 1998, features "Bye Bye Mr. Mug" as the ending theme.

 The song also appears on the band's compilation albums Complete Single Collection '97–'08 (2008) and The Swingin' Sixties (2014).